Shakthivelms8/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. Close the integrated terminal.

-## Observe deployed Azure Cosmos DB resources
+### Task 3: Observe deployed Azure Cosmos DB resources

 Once your Azure Cosmos DB SQL API resources are deployed, you can navigate to the resources in the Azure portal.
 Using the Data Explorer, you will validate that the account, database, and container were all deployed and configured correctly.